Kong/docs.konghq.com/app/_hub/kong-inc/statsd-advanced/_index.md

       default: '`127.0.0.1`'
       value_in_examples: 127.0.0.1
       datatype: string
-      description: The IP address or hostname of StatsD server to send data to.
+      description: The IP address or hostname of the StatsD server.
     - name: port
       required: true
       default: '`8125`'
       value_in_examples: 8125
       datatype: integer
-      description: The port of StatsD server to send data to.
+      description: The port of the StatsD server.
     - name: metrics
       required: true
-      default: All metrics are logged
+      default: All metrics are logged.
-      datatype: Array of record elements
+      datatype: Array of record elements.
       description: |
         List of Metrics to be logged.
 Available values are described under [Metrics](#metrics).
     - name: prefix